sunyue1380/QuickDAO4/docs/en/config/configuration.md

 ## Specify global id strategy

-You can specify global id strategy and this will be works for all fields which use @Id.
+You can specify global id strategy and it works for all fields which use @Id.

 ```java
 public class User{